Cur Non Travel Wine Glass Logo Icon

 Why Cur non?

 If you’ve forgotten all of your high school Latin, Cur Non translates to “Why Not.”
-This phrase became my philosophy after reading about the French “prince de gastronomes”, Curnonsky.
+This phrase is a wonderful travel philosophy, and if you too read about the French “prince de gastronomes”, Curnonsky, might become yours too.
 This was the original Michelin Man, visiting every corner of France in search of great food and wine, and like-minded people to share it all with.

 the background